carbon-design-system/carbon-website-archive/src/content/guidelines/motion/basics.md

 ## Duration

 Duration is calculated based on the style and size of the motion.
-Among the two motion styles, **productive** motion is significantly faster than **expressive** motion.
+Among the two motion styles, _Productive_ motion is significantly faster than _Expressive_ motion.
 Motion’s duration should be dynamic based on the size of the animation - the larger the change in distance (traveled) or size (scaling) of the element, the longer the animation takes.

 <grid-wrapper col_lg="12" flex="true">
 <do-dont-example correct="true" full_width="true" label="Duration contrast between a taller and a shorter component.">